 (5) Ambient sampling.
 When a site-specific dissolved metals translator is used in the calculation of effluent limitations, the NPDES permit shall require the permittee to conduct ambient sampling to confirm the continued validity of the site-specific translator.

-(a) The ambient sampling shall be conducted once during the term of the Ohio NPDES permit using procedures specified in paragraph (G) of rule 3745-2-04 of the Administrative Code.
+(a) The ambient sampling shall be conducted once during the term of the Ohio NPDES permit using procedures specified in rule 3745-2-04 of the Administrative Code.